aer0usa/aer0usa.github.io/USAF-Aerial-Photo-Rule.md

 The manual also discusses functions valuable for **planning** aerial reconnaissance flights.
 The Aerial Photo rule can be used to determine how many exposures are required to survey a given area, the required altitude to photograph an object of a given ground size at a desired image size, and a minimum altitude given a flight speed and requirement for 60% image overlap on a given size of film.

+A 60% overlap in adjacent photos was used to produce stereoscopic aerial views.

 ## Rule Orientation